ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 # Overview

-The core of taskana is a lightweight java library that manages human tasks.
-Taskana depends only to the Java standard edition.
-Human tasks in Taskana are organized in Workbaskets.
+Taskana manages human tasks.
+This includes classifying the tasks and putting them into the corresponding workbaskets.
 Workbaskets are the main structure to distribute tasks to the available workers.

-The API for taskana is contained in package pro.taskana.
-It is structured along the major concepts of taskana:
-Tasks, Workbaskets and Classifications.
+Taskana also offers options for customizing each task with attachments, object references etc..
+In the following article, the basic entities and operations on them are explained.

+### Taskana Entities
+ Entities that can be found in the Java API (link) are capitalized.
+Taskana operates using Tasks, Classifications and Workbaskets.
+Besides Tasks, Classifications and Workbaskets, there are also TaskSummaries, ClassificationSummaries and WorkbasketSummaries.
+Each summary object refers to a full entity, but only contains the most important imformation.
+For example, a TaskSummary with id 1234 refers to the Task with the id 1234.
+However, it does not contain the Attachment of the Task as well as some other information.

+### Operations on Entities
+ Operations on entities can be found either in the corresponding Services (TaskService ...) or in the corresponding queries (TaskQuery ...)

+### Task

+The Task interface can be found in (path to Task).
+It represents a human task that should be perfomed by one of the relevant users.
+Each Task has exactly one Classification and exactly one Workbasket.
+These are specified by the properties ClassificationSummary and WorkbasketSummary.
+See here (link) to read more about the properties of Tasks as well as provided functionality.
 The major Interfaces are: